kvnkuo/predmachlearn-031_project/CourseProject.md

 ## E    0    2    5    5 2874 0.004158004
 ```

-We investigate the mode with testing data
+We investigate the model with the testing data and check it with confusion matrix.

 ```r
 pred_rf <- predict(modFit_rf, testing)
 ```
- and check it with confusion matrix.

 ```r
 # Confusion matrix